marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 1. The user interface of the Sitemap Generator.

 == Changelog ==

+= 1.4.3 =
+*Release Date - 14th April, 2018*

+* Force the use of IPv4, because IPv6 does not work for all configurations, probably due to a bug in some curl versions or the PHP curl integration.
+* Multiple crawler improvements.
+	* Added cookie support.

 = 1.4.2 =
 *Release Date - 11th February, 2018*